-As Alooma receives events from your inputs, the Code Engine allows you to transform whichever events you choose before they are propagated to your target data warehouse.
+As Alooma receives events from your inputs, you can use the Code Engine to transform whichever events you choose before they are propagated to your target data warehouse.

 There are several scenarios where transforming events on the fly with the Code Engine can be useful: